 Services that are covered for you What you must pay when you get these services Health and wellness education programs 24-hour Nurseline A registered nurse is available via phone 24 hours a day, seven days a week to provide advice, answer questions, or address medical questions or concerns.
-Call 1-800-396-1961. \$0 copay for each phone call Personal Emergency Response System (PERs) The plan offers a personal emergency response system to requesting members who feel they are at risk of falls or emergencies in the home.
-Generally, these are members who live alone or have chronic illnesses that substantially limit safe mobility. \$0 copay for one device This mobile device and monitoring service connects you to a 24-hour response center with the push of a button.
+Call 1-800-396-1961. \$0 copay for each phone call.
+Personal Emergency Response System (PERS) Members who feel they are at risk of falls or emergencies in the home may request this mobile monitoring device The service connects you to a 24-hour response center with the push of a button. \$0 copay for one device.